adryyan/mplunitx/docs/reference.rst

 Reference
 =========

-All *siunitx* modules and their classes, functions and attributes are listed and documented here.
+All *mplunitx* modules and their classes, functions and attributes are listed and documented here.

-.. currentmodule:: siunitx
+.. currentmodule:: mplunitx

 .. autosummary::
    :nosignatures:
    :recursive:
-   :template: siunitx_module.rst
+   :template: mplunitx_module.rst
    :toctree: _reference